QubitProducts/qubit-cli/docs/tutorials/pushing-and-pulling.md

 qubit push
 ```

-qubit-cli warns you if there have been any remote changes so that you have the opportunity to `qubit pull` them down.
+Qubit-CLI warns you if there have been any remote changes so that you have the opportunity to `qubit pull` them down.
 Alternatively you can `qubit push --force`